adamsilver/fdpb/02-a-checkout-flow.md

 The `maxlength` attribute (which takes a number value) limits the amount of a text a user can type.
 As soon as the limit is reached, the browser will ignore the input.
 The support for this attribute on a `textarea` is both lacking and buggy[^12].

-But, even if it was well supported, it's not recommended because some users don't look at the screen as they type — they are focused solely on the keyboard.
+But, even if it was well supported, it's not recommended because some users don't look at the screen as they type—they are focused solely on the keyboard.
 Where a user enters a lot of text, they'll look up to find half their entry has been truncated.
 Not good.

 ### Character Countdown